Reading Shakespeare's Henry IV Part 1 recently I found

 Through my study I have noticed that Shakespeare uses the word conjure a number of times through many of his plays.
 He seems to use 'conjure' to represent a desire for or use of power.
 Different characters want to conjure people to them or in trying to get others to love them; to listen to them or even to go away, as well as the traditional meaning of calling spirits to them.

 I think The Tempest should be looked upon as Shakespeare's analogous autobiography; himself as Prospero.
 Planning his retirement, it was probably the last play he wrote by himself.
 I feel that he may have looked upon himself as a type of conjurer in his ability as a playwright to bring to life characters: historical, fictional, mythical, fantastical.
 Shakespeare also through his "so potent art" was able to conjure audiences to his circular theater the Globe, and continues to do so 400 years later.
 Circles were supposedly used by conjurers to perform their magic as in Christopher Marlowe's play Dr. Faustus SC 3.
-It is an interesting coincidence that the year of Shakespeare's retirement 1613, after completing his final play Henry VIII and during a performance of that play the Globe Theater burned down.
+It is an interesting coincidence that the year of Shakespeare's retirement 1613, after completing his final play Henry VIII and during the first performance of that play the Globe Theater burned down.
 Highly flammable: built of wood and thatch with only two narrow exits for the audience to escape; miraculously no one was injured and all the scripts and valuable costumes were saved.
 Fortunately, Shakespeare's acting company The King's Men had a spare theater they used for their evening and winter venue: Blackfriars.
 Prospero gave us a hauntingly beautiful, existential verse in The Tempest.

 ...These our actors,

 As I foretold you, were all spirits and

 And like the baseless fabric of this vision,

 The cloud-capped tow'rs, the gorgeous palaces,

 The solemn temples, the great globe itself,

 And like this insubstantial pageant faded,